 Part II – The Four Horsemen of Aging

-The second part of the book, dive into this fascinating concept the author calls “The four horsemen of Aging.”
+The second part of the book, dives into this fascinating concept the author calls “The four horsemen of Aging.”
 These are Cancer, Type 2 Diabetes, Heart Disease, and Neuro-Degenerative Diseases that will likely kill us rather than the natural aging process.

 The author dissects each of these diseases, explaining how they sneak into our lives, wreak havoc, and provides a whole toolkit of strategies to fend them off.